JayLeoK/SolTransactions/README.md

 # SolTransactions
-Web app to send Solana transactions to another wallet Visit the app at https://jayleok.github.io/SolTransactions/
+Web app to send Solana transactions to another wallet.

+Visit the app at https://jayleok.github.io/SolTransactions/